sebanc/brunch/README.md

 - non-unibuild images: configured for single device configurations like eve (Google Pixelbook) and nocturne (Google Pixel Slate) for example.
 - unibuild images: intended to manage multiple devices through the use of the CrosConfig tool.

-Contrarily to the Croissant framework which mostly supports non-unibuilds images (configuration and access to android apps), Brunch should work with both but will provide better hardware support for unibuild images.
+Contrarily to the Croissant Framework which mostly supports non-unibuilds images (configuration and access to android apps), Brunch should work with both, but will provide better hardware support for unibuild images.

 Currently:
 - "rammus" is the recommended image for devices with 4th generation Intel CPU and newer.
 - "samus" is the recommended image for devices with 3rd generation Intel CPU and older.
 - "grunt" is the image to use if you have supported AMD hardware.

-If you have a doubt on the recovery image to use, the "brunch-toolkit" from WesBosch has a compatibility check feature which detects the recovery image to use: https://github.com/WesBosch/brunch-toolkit
+If you are uncertain about which recovery image to use, the "brunch-toolkit" from WesBosch has a compatibility check feature which detects the recovery image to use: https://github.com/WesBosch/brunch-toolkit

 ChromeOS recovery images can be downloaded from: https://cros-updates-serving.appspot.com/ or https://cros.tech/